 Other viral infections, like a cold, may cause low-grade fevers.

 Beyond this, children and adults share many of the same symptoms.
 Some people may experience one or several symptoms more than another person.
-Each person’s influenza infection will be different.
+Each person will be different.

-The “24-hour flu” is a common infection that has nothing to do with influenza, despite sharing a name.
-The 24-hour flu is caused by a genus of viruses called norovirus.
+The “24-hour flu” (or gastroenteritis) is a common stomach infection that has nothing to do with influenza, despite sharing a name.
+The 24-hour stomach flu is caused by a genus of viruses called norovirus.

 - stomach cramping

 These symptoms occur in the gastrointestinal system.
 That’s why the 24-hour flu is sometimes called a “stomach flu.”
-Although it’s called the “24-hour flu,” you may be ill for up to three days.
+Although it’s called the “24-hour flu,” you may be ill for up to 3 days.